chicio/chicio.github.io/_posts/2018-02-09-clean-code-objects-data-structures-law-demeter.md

 ---
 layout: post
-title: "Clean Code: meaningful names"
+title: "Clean Code: data structures vs objects and the law of demeter"
 description: "In this post I will talk about clean code: data structures, objects vs procedural and the law of demeter."
-date: 2018-03-03
+date: 2018-02-09
-image: TODO
+image: /assets/images/posts/uncle-bob-defender-of-clean-code.jpg
 tags: [clean code]
 comments: true
 seo: